Skip to main content

 claim/event-attribution-replayability

-Event envelopes record actor, approval id, policy decision metadata, and run identifiers required for deterministic reconstruction.
+Event envelopes attempt to record actor, approval id, policy decision metadata, and run identifiers for deterministic reconstruction.

 Status: